 Class of ’14

-Chimayo Armijo grew up in Palm Desert and graduated from the University of California Berkeley in 2014.
-He was involved in the Latino Business Student Association and co-founded the Delta Tau Chapter of Phi Gamma Nu co-ed business fraternity.
-After graduating in 2014, Chimayo worked in a Big Four accounting firm for four years, developing expertise in the healthcare and not-for-profit industries.
-In 2018, Chimayo began working at Oscar G. Armijo, CPA where he specialized in performing audits and financial reviews of federally qualified health centers and other not-for-profit entities and preparing tax and informational returns for individuals, partnerships, corporations, and tax-exempt organizations.
-Chimayo is a Certified Public Accountant and aims to use his knowledge and skills to help promote sustainable economic development in underserved communities.
+Chimayo Armijo, a Palm Desert native, graduated from the University of California, Berkeley in 2014.
+While at Cal, he was active in the Latino Business Student Association and co-founded the Delta Tau Chapter of Phi Gamma Nu, a co-ed business fraternity.
+After four years at a Big Four accounting firm, gaining expertise in the healthcare and not-for-profit sectors, he joined Oscar G. Armijo, CPA, in 2018.
+There, he specialized in audits and financial reviews for federally qualified health centers and other nonprofits, as well as preparing tax and informational returns for individuals, partnerships, corporations, and tax-exempt organizations.
+A Certified Public Accountant, Chimayo is committed to using his expertise to promote sustainable economic development in underserved communities.

 Eloisa Lopez Valencia